SO-Close-Vote-Reviewers/auto-comments/sites/stackoverflow.com/answers.md

 ###[A] Thanks!
 Please don't add _"thanks"_ as answers.
 They don't actually provide an answer to the question, and can be perceived as noise by its future visitors.
 Once you [earn](//meta.stackoverflow.com/q/146472) enough [reputation](//$SITEURL$/help/whats-reputation), you will gain privileges to [upvote answers](//$SITEURL$/help/privileges/vote-up) you like.
 This way future visitors of the question will see a higher vote count on that answer, and the answerer will also be rewarded with reputation points.
 See [Why is voting important](//$SITEURL$/help/why-vote).

+###[A] Begging for answer
+Posting follow-up requests as answers is not effective at attracting answerers.
+Read [What should I do if no one answers my question?](//stackoverflow.com/help/no-one-answers) for suggestions to get more attention.

 ###[A] Comment as answer
 This does not provide an answer to the question.
 To critique or request clarification from an author, leave a comment below their post.
 If you [earn](//meta.stackoverflow.com/q/146472) sufficient [reputation](//$SITEURL$/help/whats-reputation) you will be able to [comment on any post](//$SITEURL$/help/privileges/comment).